git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 ## Shell languages {#shell-languages}

 Shell languages *are* programming languages.
-Sure, you may not compile the code into binaries with [`gcc`](https://gcc.gnu.org/) or [`clang`](http://clang.llvm.org/).
+You may not compile the code into binaries with [`gcc`](https://gcc.gnu.org/) or [`clang`](http://clang.llvm.org/).
 And there may not be a shiny [npm](https://www.npmjs.com/) for them, but a language is a language.